 National Boulevard & Military Avenue

-National Boulevard was laid out in 1889 – a county road connecting Los Angeles and Santa Monica through The Palms community, which was platted in 1886.
+National Boulevard was laid out in 1889 – a county road connecting Los Angeles and Santa Monica through The Palms community.
 As part of the project, a “branch driveway” – Military Avenue – was plotted to the Soldier’s Home; it straddled two ranchos, Rancho San Jose de Buenos Ayres, and Rancho San Vicente y Santa Monica.

 The Los Angeles Times raved, “[s]uch a view as exists along the route is not to be met with in many parts of the world” and “no spacious highway of Romagna or Europe can excel it in natural beauty.”

-Palms Hill (later Lowes’ Hill) likely explains National Boulevard’s curve – as it accounts for the curve in the parallel railroad right of way further north.
+Palms Hill (later Lowe’s Hill) likely explains National Boulevard’s curve – just as it caused the parallel railroad right of way further north to curve.
 Today Overland Avenue crests the hill just south of its intersection with National Boulevard as the latter jogs over the interstate.